Hexworks/mixite/README.md

  - Checking whether a Hexagon is on a grid or not
  - Adding custom data to a Hexagon
  - Clearing all custom data from the HexagonalGrid
- - Getting a subset of Hexagons (using axial or offset coordinate range) from the grid
+ - Getting a subset of Hexagons (using cube or offset coordinate range) from the grid

 Check these interfaces for more details: